KyuuKiya/kyuukiya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About
-A graduate student studying nuclear science and energy engineering at Osaka University with a focus on radiation measurement in boron neutron capture therapy.
+A graduate student studying nuclear science and energy engineering at Osaka University with a focus on radiation measurements in boron neutron capture therapy.
 Obtained bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.

 # News
 - *2023.07*: Made a oral presentation in [JSNCT-19](https://www.jsnct19.jp/).